sourcegraph/about/handbook/engineering/batch-changes/ce-onboarding.md

 ### Step 2: comby
 Let's use [comby](https://comby.dev/).
 Batch Changes can run any code change tool, but comby is great for structural-type change.
 See how it works with Batch Changes in this [tutorial](https://docs.sourcegraph.com/batch_changes/tutorials/refactor_go_comby).
 Don't publish your changesets yet!

+Answer those question:
+- what is comby?
+- does batch change rely on comby?

 ### Step 3: The `on` attribute
 Can you scope down your batch change to only a few repos?
 Look at the [`on`](https://docs.sourcegraph.com/batch_changes/references/batch_spec_yaml_reference#on) attribute, and scope down your batch-change to <repo1> <repo2> <repo3>